Advertiser Disclosure

 • Virtual Card Relay gives you a digital accounts payable solution and lets you simplify vendor payments via virtual cards

-Capital One doesn’t disclose whether or not the One Card carries an annual fee.
+Capital One doesn’t disclose whether the One Card carries an annual fee, nor does it disclose any other fee information relating to the card.

 Capital One Eligibility Requirements